hunteke/temoa/docs/source/Documentation.rst

 This manual, in both `PDF`_ and `HTML`_ form, is the official documentation of Tools for Energy Model Optimization and Analysis (Temoa).
-It describes all functionality of the Temoa model, and explains the mathematical underpinnings of the implemented equations.
+It describes all functionality of the Temoa model, and provides a mathematical description of the implemented equations.

 Besides this documentation, there are a couple other sources for Temoa-oriented